nextflow-io/nextflow/docs/vscode.md

 **Using params outside the entry workflow**

 While params can be used anywhere in the pipeline code, they are only intended to be used in the entry workflow.
-The language server will report a warning for params used outside the entry workflow.

 Processes and workflows should receive params as explicit inputs: